 A next stop in Miami?

-Moreover, the World Padel Tour continues its development towards the international since it would be currently "in reflection for setting up a stage in Miami, even if nothing is done yet"
+Furthermore, the World Padel Tour continues its international development since it would currently be “in reflection for setting up a stage in Miami, even if nothing is done yet"

 The policy of the WPT is clear: "Internationalize as much as possible"

 The setting up of padel exhibitions is also to be expected next year around the world.

 A competition takes place between different Masters to obtain the rank of "most beautiful Master"

 Monte Carlo Padel Master has set the bar very high.
 This Master is certainly the classiest there is with an already very well-oiled organization.

 The players are obviously under the spell, since they have the right to a helicopter arrival / departure from their hotel to the grounds.